AmCham China Initiative • 2026

 As an American living in China, what does the 250th anniversary of the United States mean to you?
 Write an essay reflecting on American values, history, or identity as seen through your unique experience abroad.

-Middle School students (Grades 7–9) should aim for 500–800 words.
-High School students (Grades 10–12) should aim for 800–1,200 words.
+Elementary school students (grades 6 & under) should aim for 100–500 words.
+Middle school students (grades 7–9) should aim for 500–800 words.
+High school students (grades 10–12) should aim for 800–1,200 words.
 Essays significantly outside these ranges may be disqualified.

 Winning essays and selected finalists may be published on the AmCham China website and in the AmCham China Quarterly magazine, which reaches nearly 1,000 member companies and a wide business and government audience.
 Publication requires consent from the student and their parent/guardian.